breadboard-ai/breadboard/seeds/graph-runner/README.md

 classDef slotted stroke:#a64d79
 ```

-The whole point of graphs then is about the order in which these functions run and what property bags they take and return.
+The whole point of graphs then is about establishing the order in which these functions run and what property bags they take and return.
 By arranging a small set of functions into various graphs, we can build pretty much anything -- very, very quickly.

 To achieve that, we need edges.
-Edges are also a necessary part of the graph.
-Each edge has a direction, and it connects a node to another node.
+Edges are also a necessary part of any graph.
+An edge has a direction, and it connects a node to another node.

 The direction of the edge determines the direction of both control and data flow.
 The function that is the node at the head of the edge will be invoked after the node at the tail of the edge.